 Meal prices change quickly in Vegas, but there are some places you can check out that are notorious for giving you the best bang for your buck.
 Buffets are definitely the way to go in this city.

-Ports O’ Call Buffet at the Gold Coast Hotel and Casino contains seven live cooking stations and food you’ll be going back for third and fourths for.
+Ports O’ Call Buffet at the Gold Coast Hotel and Casino contains seven live cooking stations and food you will be going back for third and fourths for.
 Their prime rib dinner buffet is $15.99.

 The Garden Court Buffet at Main Street Station was voted the best buffet in downtown Vegas, and for good reason.
 They offer breakfast, lunch, brunch and dinner all for under $15.

 Bistro Buffet at Palms Casino Resort is open around the clock and offers over 150 items daily.
-Plus what’s more fun than watching live cooking?
+Plus what is more fun than watching live cooking?

 Firelight Buffet at Sam’s Town offers a New York strip loin and seafood buffet for $19.99 every Friday night.
 If you’re looking for something a little less fancy, their breakfast buffet is only $5.99 with lunch at $7.99.